GarrettAnderson/random-password-generator/README.md

 ## Usage

 This project allows the user to randomly generate a password after following a series of prompts.
 Click the 'Generate Password' button and follow the prompts.
+If the either of the criteria prompts is left blank, numbers will be the character type used as a randomly generated password.

 To view this application on Github Pages click [here](https://garrettanderson.github.io/random-password-generator/).